Chaos Warp card art

 What turn does Chaos Warp usually get cast?

-Is Chaos Warp legal in the formats I play?
+Is Chaos Warp legal in Commander?

-Which commanders most often run Chaos Warp?
+Which commanders run Chaos Warp most often?